Ganga-Khatiwada/muzix-service-testcases/README.md

 MUZIX Application

-This app allows users to do following tasks: a.Save track information such as trackId,trackName, comments of the track. b.Display saved track. c.Update comments of saved track. d.Remove track
+This app allows users to do following tasks: a.Save music information such as trackId,trackName, comments of the music. b.Display saved music. c.Update comments of saved music. d.Remove music